superfly/docs/flyctl/cmd/flyctl_open.md

-# _flyctl open_

-Open browser to current deployed application

-### About

 Open browser to current deployed application.
 If an optional path is specified, this is appended to the URL for deployed application.

-### Usage
+## Usage

 ~~~
 flyctl open [PATH] [flags]
 ~~~

-### Options
+## Options

 ~~~
   -a, --app string      App name to operate on